azanin/pandoc_resume/markdown/resume.md

     * fs2-rabbit [link](https://github.com/profunktor/fs2-rabbit/releases/tag/2.1.0)

 Programming Languages
-:   **Scala:** This the language I have more experience with.
-    I started programming Scala in 2015 embracing functional programming as much as I can.
+:   **Scala:** This is my main programming language, I’ve been using it in production since 2015 and have implemented functional principles as often as possible.

 :   **Java:** I use Java daily so I'm comfortable with it.